Knevari/advanced-lane-lines/README.md

 extraction.

-S channel has been the most reliable this far, it seems to make most of the lane lines in the image visible, but not all of them I need to find some other way of getting more information Applying Sobel operator on the S channel has brought me some good results.
+S channel has been the most reliable this far, it seems to make most of the lane lines in the image visible, but not all of them.

+I need to find some other way of getting more information

+Applying Sobel operator on the S channel has brought me some good results.

 Maybe trying to filter out non-yellow and non-white sections of the image can bring me good results as well.

+Apprrently, applying the Sobel operator on both S and L channels and getting a value threshold works very well on abstracting most of the unnecessary details of the image.
+It worked fine with all my test images, so I think I'll work through the next steps.